rendrap/miss-devi/_pages/publications.md

 [Ensemble Based Data Fusion for Early Diagnosis of Alzheimer's Disease][emb-05]

-_IEEE Proceedings on The Engineering in Medicine and Biology_, 2005
+IEEE Proceedings on The Engineering in Medicine and Biology, 2005

 </div>
 </div><hr>